algosup/2023-2024-project-2-x86-retrogaming-team-6/weeklyreport/weeklyreport50.md

 | **Raphaël Descamps** <img src="https://ca.slack-edge.com/T019N8PRR7W-U05TNB290FJ-abc72bbf0d47-512" width="50px" align=center>

-### <br> Examen oral
+### <br> Oral Exam

-We've started writing our plan for our oral exam.
+We started writing our plan for our oral exam.

-In addition, we've also started writing the lyrics for each team member.
+In addition, we also started writing the oral notes for each team member.

-But we also started to find the template for our slideshow and to start the first pages of our slideshow.
+Furthermore, we found a nice template for our slideshow so we were able to start the slideshow.

 *Raphaël Descamps & Manech Laguens*